 Openshift Origin (Origin Community Distribution) is an open-source upstream community project which is used in OpenShift Container Platform, Openshift Online, and OpenShift Dedicated.

-Nomad is a simple, flexible, and easy to use workload orchestrator to deploy and manage containers and non-containerized applications across on-prem and clouds at scale.
-Nomad runs as a single binary with a small resource footprint (35MB) and supported on macOS, Windows, Linux.
+Nomad is a simple, flexible, and easy-to-use workload orchestrator to deploy and manage containers and non-containerized applications across on-prem and clouds at scale.
+Nomad runs as a single binary with a small resource footprint (35MB) and is supported on macOS, Windows, and Linux.

 Developers use declarative infrastructure-as-code (IaC) for deploying their applications and define how an application should be deployed.
 Nomad automatically recovers applications from failures.